kontent-ai/kontent-ai.github.io/docs/New-REST-API-feature.md

 * After the implementation part is done (implemented and successfully reviewed) - the maintainer will handle the release process.

 ## Implementation checklist

+> ⚠ To submit a PR to the repository, **you need to fork it under your GitHub account and create a PR from your fork**.
+This will prevent GitHub admins to keep track about the membership over the whole comapany, unly over the mainainers.

 > Based on https://github.com/kontent-ai/repo-template/blob/master/.github/PULL_REQUEST_TEMPLATE.md